-The following table sets forth summary information about our oil and natural gas reserves as of December 31, 2009 and June 30, 2010.
-As of December 31, 2009 and June 30, 2010, all of our proved reserves were classified as proved undeveloped.
-Given the commencement of production from the Jubilee Field on November 28, 2010, we expect a significant portion of our proved undeveloped reserves will be reclassified as proved developed.
-We did not have any proved reserves prior to the fiscal year ended December 31, 2009.
+The following table sets forth summary information about our oil and natural gas reserves as of December 31, 2009 and December 31, 2010.
+As of December 31, 2009, all of our proved reserves were classified as proved undeveloped.
+Given the commencement of production from the Jubilee Field on November 28, 2010, a significant portion of our proved undeveloped reserves were reclassified as proved developed as of December 31, 2010 We did not have any proved reserves prior to the fiscal year ended December 31, 2009.